 When providing internet access services, providers of those services should treat all traffic equally, without discrimination, restriction or interference, independently of its sender or receiver, content, application or service, or terminal equipment.
 According to general principles of Union law and settled case-law, comparable situations should not be treated differently and different situations should not be treated in the same way unless such treatment is objectively justified.

-A basic principle of the Regulation relates to traffic management and is the obligation on ISPs to treat all traffic equally when providing IAS.
-Typically, infringements of this principle which are not justified according to Article 3(3) would also constitute an infringement of the end-user rights set out in Article 3(1).
+A basic principle of the Regulation relates to the obligation on ISPs to treat all traffic equally when providing IAS.
+As the ECJ has established in its 2020 and 2021 judgements, Article 3(3) first subparagraph imposes on providers of internet access services a “general obligation of equal treatment” and that, in principle, “any measure” by an ISP which is discriminatory could be a violation of this general obligation.
+The ECJ applies the principle of equal treatment of traffic to the practice of zero-tariffs as such.
+BEREC takes from this that the general obligation to treat all traffic equally is not limited to technical traffic management practices but also applies to commercial practices of the ISP such as differentiated pricing.
+Hence, it also includes unequal treatment by way of zero tariff options and similar offers (for more details see paragraph 54a below).
+Typically, infringements of Article 3(3) first subparagraph which are not justified according to Article 3(3) second and/or third subparagraphs would also constitute an infringement of the end-user rights set out in Article 3(1) (see paragraphs 37 and 37a).

 As Article 3(3) concerns the equal treatment of all traffic “when providing internet access service”, the scope of this paragraph excludes IP interconnection practices.